 One important factor is the language of a group of people and how similar to English the language is.
 Note that European language groups and European countries tend to have better average TOEFL scores.
 This is because most European languages are more similar to English than other languages.
 You can also see that Western European language groups and nations have especially high average TOEFL iBT scores.
 These groups speak languages that are particularly English-like.

 You can see the importance of English-like language in the Americas as well.
 Most South American countries have an official language of Spanish or Portuguese.
 The phonics and vocabulary of these languages are closer to English than French.
-So it’s not surprising that the French-speaking islands of Haiti, Guadeloupe, and Martinique have the lowest average TOEFL scores in the region otherwise known as “Latin America.”
+So it’s not surprising that the French-speaking islands of Haiti, Guadeloupe, and Martinique have some of the lowest average TOEFL scores in the region otherwise known as “Latin America.”

 Average TOEFL scores and national education systems